From Technical Migration to Product Leverage

 The Result

-A native mobile experience, built in Swift and Kotlin, designed specifically for mobile use.
+A native mobile experience, built using native technology, designed specifically for mobile use.

 The solution delivered: